 Community maternity team providers will be supported by the ROAM team to design and customize initiatives to best meet the needs of local maternity team members.
 Below are the core elements of ROAM that will be offered to all communities:

-- Community-driven network development initiatives – Access funding and support for initiatives identified by the maternity team in your community that will support strengthened relationships and enable you and your team to be able to provide high quality maternity care in your community.
+- Community level case review, care planning & peer/facility/regional network development– Access funding and support for initiatives identified by the maternity team in your community that will support strengthened relationships and enable you and your team to be able to provide high quality maternity care in your community.
 A few examples of possible initiatives include, but are not limited to:

 - Monthly interprofessional care planning and case meetings